M.S. In Nursing - Family and Community Nurse Practitioner

 NU 435.
 History of Women’s Health.
 3 Hours.

 An elective course that explores the progression of the women’s health movement in the U.S. from the 1800’s to present day.
 Ideas about women’s bodies as an entity of wellness and illness in the context of medicine and the feminist movement will be discussed and researched in this seminar-type class.
 The student will gain an understanding of the struggles as well as the accomplishments of important historical figures and their concepts.
 Traditional women healers from lay to professional will be researched for an understanding of how women receive health care in 2008.
 Race, ethnicity, disability, sexuality and class will be examined looking at individual perspectives of health and care.
 Prerequisite(s): NU 208 and NU 212.

-In this course, students examine the transition of the Registered Nurse (RN) to the professional role of pursing an advanced degree at the baccalaureate or graduate level.
-As the entry course for the RN-to-BSN program, students are provided with networking and mentoring opportunities with peers and faculty.
-Professional bases for nursing practice, critical abilities for today’s professional nurse, and role of continuous quality improvement and safety in healthcare systems are explored.
-This course is offered in a hybrid format.
+This course examines the transition of the Registered Nurse (RN) to the professional role of pursing an advanced degree at the baccalaureate or graduate level.
+As the entry course for the Professional Component of the RN-to-BSN program, this immersive experience provides students with networking and mentoring opportunities with peers and faculty.
+Students also examine the nursing profession, historical foundations and current issues regarding the scope and roles of professional baccalaureate nursing practices.
+Critical thinking and interpersonal communication skills critical to professional practice are assessed through writing intensive assignments.